Vauxhall Mokka-e review

 Like one of those transformation shows, where someone miraculously changes from grim to glam, rough to rugged, so the new Vauxhall Mokka has morphed from dull to dashing, and the all-new electric Mokka-e might well be one of the most exciting small SUVs coming this year.
-It’s on sale in Europe now and is set to arrive in the UK before 2021.

 For a start, just look at it… You’d never believe it was made by the same company that produced the previous, rather forgettable-looking Mokka.
 That bluff front end with its super-slim headlights looks great and the wide intakes and angular chrome bumper trims make it one of the most eye-catching small SUVs around.